freenas/freenas-docs/userguide/storage.rst

 To refresh the screen with updated entries, click :guilabel:`REFRESH`.
-If any problems occur during a disk replacement process, one of the disk can be detached.
+If any problems occur during a disk replacement process, one of the disks can be detached.
 To detach a disk in the replacement process, find the disk to be replaced and click
 |ui-options| :menuselection:`--> Detach`.